 Many homeowners choose tankless units for their comfort and convenience, and unlimited hot water can be a strong selling point.
 However, there’s another benefit to be had: lower energy use.
 Tankless water heaters use roughly 20% less power than tank units.
 Over a couple of years, the savings can be quite significant.
 However, many people are reluctant to make the switch because of the high initial cost.

 All Units Need Proper Maintenance

 A water heater is like any other machine.
 To work properly, it needs regular water heaters repair in Alexandria VA.
 Over the years, sediment can collect in the bottom of the tank, reducing the unit’s efficiency, and poor maintenance can cause rust to develop in the inside of the tank.
-These issues can largely be avoided by hiring All Plumbing Inc. to drain the unit once per year.
+These issues can largely be avoided by hiring Business Name to drain the unit once per year.

 Water Heaters Should be Replaced Occasionally

 As much as one may like them to, water heaters don’t survive indefinitely.
 Over time, a tank heater may become inefficient and unsafe, with a diminished ability to heat water and withstand pressure.
 The average tank unit lasts for about ten years before it needs replacement.
 On the other hand, a tankless heater can last roughly 20 years before it needs to be replaced.
 If the homeowner notices decreased performance or the unit is more than a decade old, it may be time for an upgrade.